-The full list of VCs featured is included at the end of this post.
+See the full list of VCs at the end of this post.

 Please click to enlarge.

-Three of our smart money VCs — top VCs according to portfolio valuations and investment outcomes — made their mark on the map: Andreessen Horowitz (California), Foundry Group (Colorado), and New Enterprise Associates (Washington DC), and Bessemer Venture Partners (Idaho).
+Three of our Smart Money VCs — top VCs according to portfolio valuations and investment outcomes — made their marks on the map: Andreessen Horowitz (California), New Enterprise Associates (Washington DC), and Bessemer Venture Partners (Idaho).

-There have been a number of shake-ups since we last conducted this analysis in May 2019, with 7 changes in top investors.
+There have been a number of shake-ups since we last conducted this analysis in January 2020, with 10 changes in top investors.
 Among these, M25 Group supplanted Chicago Ventures in Illinois, Matrix Partners overtook CRV in New Hampshire, and Poplar Ventures bumped M25 Group from the top spot in Kentucky.

-Investors like Lerer Hippeau Ventures (New York), Accomplice (Massachusetts), and New Enterprise Associates (DC) held their ground in these VC hotspots.
+Andreessen Horowitz (California), Lerer Hippeau Ventures (New York), Accomplice (Massachusetts), and New Enterprise Associates (Washington DC) held their ground in these VC hotspots.

 |Alabama||Alabama Futures Fund|